-- In each progress note, you must document the actual start/end times of the therapy portion of the session to back up your billing.
-Do not include time spent waiting, scheduling, communicating with others, or documenting the session or writing reports.
+- In each progress note, the actual start/end times of the therapy portion of the session has been documented to back up my billing.
+I understand this does not include time spent waiting, scheduling, communicating with others, or documenting the session or writing reports.

 - I know 90837 may be used only for individual sessions, or when family comes into a session to serve as informants for ongoing individual treatment.
 When a 90837 is used for a family visit, the client must be present for all or most of the session.
-This code should not be used for ongoing couples or family treatment.
+I know this code should not be used for ongoing couples or family treatment.

-- All sessions must meet a plan’s medical necessity criteria, meaning you only bill insurance when a client has a diagnosis (usually more than a Z code), when the treatment is not aimed solely at personal growth, is deemed necessary and not just desired, and aimed at least in part on reduction of a mental health symptom, such as anxiety or depression (for more on Medical Necessity, see my other articles on this topic– click here).
+- I know all sessions must meet the health plan’s medical necessity criteria– that insurance can only be billed when a client has a diagnosis (usually more than a DSM-5 Z code), when the treatment is not aimed solely at personal growth, is deemed necessary and not just desired, and aimed at least in part on reduction of a mental health symptom, such as anxiety or depression.

 Please let me know if I can provide any other information.